missionpinball/mpf-docs/docs/config/show_player.md

 If you want to play the show at 2x the speed, use `speed: 2`.
 If you want to play it at half speed, use `speed: .5`.
 Etc.

+You can use dynamic placeholders here also, as of MPF 0.56.1.
+This allows a show to be played using a variable speed.

 ### start_running: